Central Valley fire crews prepare to battle the growing wildfire in Sonoma County

-FRESNO, California – (KGPE) The Kincade Fire erupted Wednesday night growing in size and growing in strength.
+FRESNO, California – (KSEE) The Kincade Fire erupted Wednesday night growing in size and growing in strength.

 Mike Parkes is Cal Fire’s Incident Commander.
 He said the elements are working against them making it extremely difficult to control the blaze.